bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

     let age4 = 12;
     ...

 is not an option.
-The solution is to use an array, which can store any amount numbers, strings, or other objects in a way that you can easily access them but they _don't all have to have variable names_.
-Array syntax is simple: `let my_array = [values, separated, by, commas]`.
+The solution is to use an array, which can store any amount of numbers, strings, or other objects in a way that you can easily access them but they _don't all have to have variable names_.
+Array syntax is simple: `let my_array = [values, separated, by, commas]`

-Here's how you would store the above in an array:
+Here's how you would store the above ages in an array:

 `let ages = [16, 87, 33, 12, ...];`